 - Review your own games.
 If you happen to be playing in chess tournaments or even at home with your coach, videotaping your games would be a great aid for improving your strategies.
 Review your games and take note of what you have done right and what you can improve on for the next chess sessions.
 You sure are your best critic, so learn from your blunders and work on becoming better at your game.

 - Do a lifestyle check.
-Eat healthy, get lots of sleep, be active and exercise, as well as avoid the bad stuff like drinking alcoholic beverages or cigarette smoking.
+Eat healthy, get lots of sleep, be active, exercise and look after your finances, as well as avoid the bad stuff like drinking alcoholic beverages or cigarette smoking.
 You can sleep better with the use of a humidifier which is perfect for the winter cold months to combat the dry air that wreaks havoc to your health.
 Lifestyle modification is needed if you want to be better in the game of chess.
 If you think you want to look into a humidifier, check out this list of best humidifiers.

 - Discover and maintain new moves.
 The best chess players have their own famous chess moves.
 You must innovate with your own moves while also learning from the pros.
 Watch videos of chess icons and see how you can create your own distinct pattern.